4n0nym0us/4n4lDetector/README.md

   - The executable header is displayed in light blue.<br>
   - The executable sections are pink.<br>
   - Non-executable sections are black.<br>
   - Code added to executables externally to a compiler appears in red.
-(Cryptists, Folders, Carpenters...)<br>
+(Crypters, Joiners, Droppers...)<br>

 <h2>Chart code for other files:</h2>
   - Printable characters are blue.<br>